This post may contain affiliate links. Click here to read my full disclosure.

-Call me crazy, but learning and researching are two of my favorite past times.
-Last week, I got the bright idea to dive more into homesteading topics, and from that another idea spawned of sharing with you my homestead library wish list and what is currently in my library.
+Last week, I got the bright idea to dive more into homesteading topics, and from that, another idea spawned of sharing with you homesteading books in my current collection and which homesteading books are on my wish list

 I was watching a YouTube video… well listening to a video while writing out a list of tasks I needed to complete when I heard the person say, “How would you learn about things if the internet disappeared?“

 Immediately, I stopped what I was doing and thought about it for a second.
 Our dependency for learning online has grow significantly over the years, but the good thing is that other ways of learning are not obsolete.

 The obvious answers for learning more about homesteading is with books, hands-on experience, and connecting with other homesteaders.

 In fact, you really do not even need the internet, except for as a way to connect with others.
 However, that is even optional.

 Now I don’t say this to tell you to stop learning online.
 I just want you to consider what would happen if the internet did not exist.

 What books would you want on hand to teach you about homesteading?

 Before we dive into the homesteading books on my wish list, I want to share my current collection with you.
 I believe all of these books are great starting points, but there are so many more that I hope to learn from as time progresses.

 Also, I do update this post when books are added to my collection, so be sure to save this post to see how my collection expands over the next few years.